vlivashkin/community-graphs/README.md

 # Graphs with non-overlapping communities
 Collection of graphs with **non-overlapping** communities and ground truth partition.
 All graphs are transformed into GML format, labels are kept in "gt" attribute.

+The biggest connected component of every graph is kept in [/gml_connected_subgraphs](/gml_connected_subgraphs) folder.

 | | family | name | n_nodes | n_edges | n_classes |
 | --- | --- | --- | --- | --- | --- |